 Social because the power of the strike cannot be restricted to some categories of workers, trade unions or groups of supporters.
 The strike is a weapon that everyone has to be able to hold and use throughout society: even those who are constantly changing jobs, the migrants who risk their residence permit, the students and the unemployed.
 The strike can become for them a chance to be in the frontline, to organize and to overthrow the political conditions of exploitation.
 There must be no exclusion from the strike movement: this is the basis of our understanding of solidarity and social strike.

-The TSS Platform is the tool to confront these challenges.
+The TSS Platform is a political infrastructure to confront these challenges.
 It is a reservoir of experiences and tactics to politicize labor struggles, to connect social and labour struggles, and make their claims heard well beyond each group’s and union’s capacity.
-It is a space of organization, communication and encounter where different figures of labour can think together about how to develop a common discourse, how to support common European claims capable of being instruments of emancipation and how to build the conditions of possibility of the transnational social strike.
+It is a space of organization, communication and encounter where different figures of labour can think together about how to develop a common discourse, how to support common claims capable of being instruments of emancipation and how to build the conditions of possibility of the transnational social strike.